-Black Belt Pentesting / Bug Hunting Millionaire: Mastering Web Attacks with Full-Stack Exploitation (Hands-On)
+Black Belt Pentesting / Bug Hunting Millionaire: Mastering Web Attacks with Full-Stack Exploitation (100% Hands-On Labs)

 Have you ever thought of hacking web applications for fun and profit?
 How about playing with authentic, award-winning security bugs identified at some of the greatest companies?
 If you are not afraid of going into detail and diving into full-stack exploitation, then this hands-on Black Belt Pentesting training is for you!